- Home

 A function is continuous at a point if the limit equals the function value there, with no jumps, holes, or vertical asymptotes in the interval of interest.

-Why is Continuous Function important?
+What is the Continuous Function formula?

 Prerequisites